 I am applying to your distinguished Masters's Program in Nursing at XXXX University because my relationship with my patient stands at the center of my world; helping them make daily progress in the healing process is my triumph.
-It is not infrequent that one of my patients has tears in their eyes when they thank me upon leaving the hospital, and these are my finest moments.
-XXXX is an excellent choice to earn my Master’s Degree because I am eager to engage in your creative and collaborative online environment, sharing some of my day-to-day professional experiences.
-I also appreciate your 100% pass rate on the FNP boards.
+It is frequent that one of my patients has tears in their eyes when they thank me upon leaving the hospital, and these are my finest moments.
+XXXX is an excellent choice to earn my master's degree because I am eager to engage in your creative and collaborative online environment, sharing some of my day-to-day professional experiences.
+I also appreciate your 100% pass rate on the MSN FNP boards.

-I thank you for considering y application to XXXX.
+Thank you for considering my application to XXXX.